Pop quiz! Which one of these do home sellers find most stressful?

 The more buyers you can appeal to, the better chance you have of getting the best offer in the shortest amount of time.

-The goal is to optimize your home’s appearance to attract the most buyers.
+The key to getting a house ready to sell is to optimize its appearance to attract the most buyers.

 Keeping the emotional attachment out of this process helps you do this.

-All right, now that you have the right mindset, let’s discuss how to get your house ready to sell.
+All right, now that you have the right mindset, let’s go through 7 money-making tips for getting a house ready to sell.

 Buyers love to see space and storage.